foxtrotmike/CLAM/docs/README.md

 © [Mahmood Lab](http://www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 ## Reference
-If you find our work useful in your research or if you use parts of this code please consider citing our paper:
+If you find our work useful in your research or if you use parts of this code please consider citing our [paper](https://arxiv.org/abs/2004.09666):
 ```
 @inproceedings{lu2020clam,
   title     = {Data Efficient and Weakly Supervised Computational Pathology on Whole Slide Images},
   author    = {Ming Y. Lu, Drew F. K. Williamson, Tiffany Y. Chen, Richard J. Chen, Matteo Barbieri, Faisal Mahmood},
-  booktitle = {arXiv},
+  booktitle = {arXiv:2004.09666},
   year = {2020}
 }
 ```